 Ease of Doing Business IndexAmong top 3 globally (World Bank & IMF aligned ratings)

-Singapore offers a low-tax, high-efficiency environment backed by strong governance, elite infrastructure, and global connectivityโ€”ideal for tech startups, financial services, and international brands.
+Singapore delivers a low-tax, high-efficiency environment backed by strong governance, elite infrastructure, and genuine global connectivity.
+If you’re building in tech, financial services, or international brand development, this is where serious founders plant their flag.

 Best Countries To Start A Business